ellisgl/GeekLab-GLPDO2/README.md

 Binds a value to a named parameter with option PDO binding type (default \PDO::PARAM_STR)

 Statement->bRaw($value)<br/>
 Binds a raw value to '%%' in the sql statement.
-This is unquoted.
+This is unquoted and unescaped.
 Good for tables names and functions.
-Can be dangerous if not handle correctly.
+Can be dangerous if not handled correctly.

 ### Query Methods
 GLPDO->queryDelete(Statement $SQL)<br/>